-How to grow a healthy lawn without pesticides
+Yes, you CAN grow a healthy lawn without chemical pesticides

-The good news is that is it entirely possible to have a green, healthy lawn without investing undue amounts of money and effort.
-Here we share the “big lesson” about how to outsmart weeds, offer specific suggestions for alternative practices, mention some allowable products that you can use (if needed), and provide links to further sources of information.
+The good news is that is it entirely possible to have a green, healthy lawn without spending a lot of money and effort, or resorting to risky chemical pesticides.
+Here we share a practical and effective strategy for outsmarting weeds; offer specific suggestions for alternative practices; mention some less risky products that you can use (if needed); and provide links to further sources of information.
 Also look below for ideas about alternatives to regular grass for your green spaces.
 This may even get you thinking about what the purpose of your lawn is, in the first place.

 1. Aerate: Aeration is a process of making small perforations in the soil so that air, water and nutrients can get down to the roots of the grass.
 The little cores that are punched out of the turf are left on the surface.
 Whether you do this yourself with your own aerator or a rented one, or hire someone to do it for you, this will be one of the best treatments you can offer to rehabilitate a tired lawn.